AdaCore/training_material/courses/fundamentals_of_ada/170_tagged_derivation/03-extending_tagged_types.rst

 * Premise of a tagged type is to :dfn:`extend` an existing type

-* In general, that means we want to add more fields
+* In general, that means we want to add more components

-  * We can extend a :ada:`tagged` type by adding fields
+  * We can extend a :ada:`tagged` type by adding components

   .. code:: Ada